A Brief History of Censorship in the West, from the Ancients to Fake News

 ‘In this vibrant and important book, Eric Berkowitz tackles one of the major issues facing society today and warns of the severe threats that come with the suppression of free ideas.’
 Richard Ovenden, author of Burning the Books: A History of Knowledge Under Attack

-‘With impressive scholarship and erudite humour, Eric Berkowitz guides the reader through mental spaces that have been declared off-limits, from the ancient world to the present.
+‘With impressive scholarship and erudite humour, Eric Berkowitz guides the reader through mental spaces that have been declared off-limits.
 Read this book if you dare.’
 Christopher Ryan, author of Civilized to Death: The Price of Progress